steipete/steipete.com/_posts/2020-06-12-building-with-swift-trunk.md

 To be honest, I'm just adding that for completeness sake.
 This happens at random times and isn't really related to Swift Trunk.
 A restart fixes it.

 ![](/assets/img/2020/swift-trunk/xcodecrash.png)

+Build system crashes are especially fun because Xcode doesn't crash, but you still have to quit and restart it manually.
+One could make the argument that it would be more convenient if it would simply crash Xcode as well.

 ![](/assets/img/2020/swift-trunk/buildsystem.png)